Zuva: IDP Software Vendor

 Corporate Legal Teams

-Zuva Analyze claims 2-3x faster contract review than manual processes.
-As Waisberg notes: "Being able to go faster for a corporate is pretty attractive, especially if it's a corporate who's thinking about doing some of their own deals so they don't have to send stuff over to a law firm."
+Zuva Analyze targets in-house legal departments handling their own deal review without routing work to outside counsel.
+As CEO Noah Waisberg explains: "Being able to go faster for a corporate is pretty attractive, especially if it's a corporate who's thinking about doing some of their own deals so they don't have to send stuff over to a law firm."
+The 2-3x speed claim applies to contract review tasks including clause extraction and agreement classification across the 36+ supported agreement types.

 Developer Integration